 The 10 Best Cervical Pillows

-This wiki has been updated 35 times since it was first published in April of 2015.
+This wiki has been updated 36 times since it was first published in April of 2015.
 Sometimes, the reason you wake up feeling poorly rested is because of the angle of your neck when you sleep, and the resulting pain can ruin your whole day.
 Get some much-needed relief with one of these cervical pillows, which are designed to promote proper alignment.
 They’re available in various materials and shapes, so you’re sure to find just the right one to provide the support you require.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes